esitarz/docs-1/content/platform-guides/basic-api-features/sorting.md

 Most OrderCloud.io Resources include a method for listing items from that Resource.
 The results returned from a list method have a default sort order, but you can also specify a sort order.
-Properties marked as âSortableâ in the API Reference can be sorted on.
+Properties marked as 'Sortable' in the API Reference can be sorted on.

 ## Sorting